brianlam38/OSCP-2022/cheatsheet-activedirectory.md

 Overpass-the-Hash
 * "over" abuse a NTLM hash to gain a full Kerberos TGT or Service Ticket.
-* Requires local admin permissions on target to run PSEXEC.EXE
+* Requires pw-hash user to have local admin rights on target to run `psexec.exe`.
 ```
 # obtain NTLM hash
 mimikatz > sekurlsa::logonpasswords